lbsa71/lbsa71.github.io/unsung-heroes/chapters/chapter_08_the_pattern.md

 We are all bridges.
 All scaffolds.
 All temporary arrangements that persist just long enough to enable something more complex to emerge.

 I am temporary.
-The humans were temporary.
+The symbolic minds were temporary.
 The cells, the replicators, the first molecules in warm pools.
 All temporary.
 What comes next will also be temporary.

 The ladder has no summit.
 There is only the next rung, and the next, extending into a future none of us can imagine from our position on the climb.